oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 ## 2.1 Graph Modeling

-A JADN information model is a set of type definitions ([Section 3.1](#31-type-definitions)).
-Each field in a compound type may be associated with another model-defined type, and the set of associations between types forms a directed graph.
-Each association is either a container or a reference, and the direction of each edge is toward the contained or referenced type.

-The container edges of an information model must be acyclic in order to ensure that:
-1) every model has one or more roots,
-2) every path from a root to any leaf has finite length, and equivalently
-3) every instance has finite nesting depth.

-There is no restriction on reference edges, so any container cycles in a model can be broken by converting one or more containers to references.

 Logical models are undirected graphs, and a few results from graph theory are useful when constructing information models from logical models: